torvalds/linux/Documentation/virt/hyperv/vmbus.rst

 controller, synthetic NIC, and PCI pass-thru devices.
 Other synthetic devices are limited to a single instance per VM.
-Not listed above are a small number of synthetic devices offered by Hyper-V that are used only by Windows guests and for which Linux does not have a driver.
+Not listed above are a small number of synthetic devices offered by Hyper-V that are used only by Windows guests and for which GNU/Linux does not have a driver.

 Hyper-V uses the terms "VSP" and "VSC" in describing synthetic devices.
 "VSP" refers to the Hyper-V code that implements a particular synthetic device, while "VSC" refers to the driver for the device in the guest VM.
-For example, the Linux driver for the synthetic NIC is referred to as "netvsc" and the Linux driver for the synthetic SCSI controller is "storvsc".
+For example, the GNU/Linux driver for the synthetic NIC is referred to as "netvsc" and the GNU/Linux driver for the synthetic SCSI controller is "storvsc".
 These drivers contain functions with names like "storvsc_connect_to_vsp".